frzyc/genshin-optimizer/libs/silly-wisher-names/README.md

 ## Updating the translation file

-Extract the `I2Languages.asset` from the Silly Wisher APK and run `parse_i2languages.py` (located in the `Translated` directory) on it.
-This will generate a new `CharMemNames.csv` file.
+Extract the `I2Languages.asset` from the Silly Wisher APK and copy it to the `Translated` folder.

 You may also need to update the character key mapping table in the executor script.